 Use kwfinder.com to find keywords and check the approximate monthly volume of searches.

-Hubspot’s keyword grader tool can be used to check what is your current marketing grade and obtain information on how to improve your website score.
+Hubspot’s website grader tool checks the current marketing grade of a website and shows information on how to improve website score.

-I hope you find these tools useful.
+Hopefully you will find these SEO tools useful.